JiananAlvin/JiananAlvin/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently an undergraduate student studying General Engineering - Cyber Systems at the Technical University of Denmark (DTU).
+- 🔭 I’m currently a Master student studying Computer Science at EPFL.
-- 💬 I’m looking for research projects or jobs in computer science this summer.
+- 💬 I’m looking for an internship in the summer 2024.